Essential Tech Due Diligence Skills

 In summary, technical due diligence requires specialized skills beyond just the capabilities of the particular field.
 Investors intuitively appreciate that distinction for areas they are familiar with, such as sales, finance, and marketing.
 However, technical expertise is typically more of a blind spot for this group, so the assumption is pervasive that anyone technical can do tech diligence.
 Performing tech diligence with a resource who does not possess the variety of skills outlined here introduces a real risk that issues material to the deal may not be brought to light until after the close.
 They may be a “friend of the firm” and may have even been a great CTO for a prior or current portfolio company.
 However, great technical skills do not equate to great technical diligence skills, and assuming they do can lead to oversights and misjudgments that introduce risk.
 To ensure a thorough and accurate evaluation, ultimately safeguarding the investment and moving the deal forward with confidence, it is important to engage professionals with a proven track record in technical due diligence.

-You very well may “have a guy,” that you like, but a team— with skills, expertise, and experience in technical diligence— is the best way to ensure you uncover the risks that could impact the deal.
+You very well may “have a guy” that you like, but a team— with skills, expertise, and experience in technical diligence— is the best way to ensure you uncover the risks that could impact the deal.

-For more information on TechCXO’s Technical Diligence services, please visit https://www.techcxo.com/buy-side-tech-diligence/
+For more information on TechCXO’s Technical Diligence services, please visit https://www.techcxo.com/technical-due-diligence/